Steinbeck-Lab/cheminformatics-microservice/docs/cluster-deployment.md

 5. To access your service you may have to expose it either by setting the type to `Load Balancer` under service in values.yml file or by an Ingress depending upon your requirement.
 To learn more about how to configure Nginx Ingress you can click on the link [here](https://github.com/GoogleCloudPlatform/community/blob/master/archived/nginx-ingress-gke/index.md#deploying-the-nginx-ingress-controller-with-helm).

-### Step4: Clean up
+#### Step4: Clean up
 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, either delete the project that contains the resources, or keep the project and delete resources by running below command.
 ```bash
 helm delete myrelease
 ```

-## Scaling
+### Scaling
-In case of performance issue, the CPM application can be scaled accordingly.
+In case of performance issue, the CPM application can be scaled automatically using different strategies.
 The Helm chart for CPM comes packaged with Horizontal Pod Autoscaler.
 Horizontal Pod Autoscaler (HPA) is a Kubernetes feature that automatically adjusts the number of replica pods in a deployment or replica set based on observed CPU utilization or other select metrics.
 This allows your Kubernetes cluster to dynamically respond to changes in application load, ensuring optimal resource utilization and application availability.
 You can set the `targetCPUUtilizationPercentage` and `targetMemoryUtilizationPercentage` values in values.yml file  according to your need and demand, which is the deciding factor to trigger the scaling.
 To learn more about different types of scaling in Kubernetes and GKE follow the official [documentation](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler) of Google Cloud.

 ::: info